-- 1. Any individual or organization has the right to file a written complaint of discrimination, harassment, intimidation or bullying which includes, but is not limited to, failure to implement the Section 504 plan, within six months from the date the alleged incident occurred or the date when knowledge of the facts was first obtained. - 2.
-The complaint/appeal may be filed using "Section 504 Complaint" (Page 10), the District's UCP, or simply by filing a written complaint.
-If a complainant is unable to put the complaint in writing, due to conditions such as disability or illiteracy, the District shall assist the complainant in making a written complaint. - 3.
-The complaint shall contain the following information: - a.
+- a.
 Specific facts about the complaint which may help the investigator including: nature of the complaint, names of those involved, witnesses, and dates/places of occurrences - b.
 Relevant documentation/information the complainant believes will assist in understanding the complaint - c.
-Specific relief being sought - D. Formal Complaint/Appeal Process: The Educational Equity Compliance Office will take the following steps in response to a formal written discrimination complaint or appeal of a school's Section 504 team decision: - 1.
-The Educational Equity Compliance Office will provide the complainant with a written acknowledgement of the complaint within 10 days which: - a.
+Specific relief being sought - D. Formal Complaint/Appeal Process: The Office of Student Civil Rights will take the following steps in response to a formal written discrimination complaint or appeal of a school's Section 504 team decision: - 1.
+The Office of Student Civil Rights will provide the complainant with a written acknowledgement of the complaint within 10 days which: - a.
 Advises and assures the complainant that confidentiality of the facts will be observed to the maximum extent possible - b.
 Advises and assures the complainant the District prohibits retaliation against anyone who files a complaint or participates in a complaint investigation - c.
-States that the complaint investigation/resolution process will be

-- completed within 60 days of receipt of the complaint - d.
-Advises the complainant to call or send additional information/documentation relevant to the complaint - e.
+States that the complaint investigation/resolution process will be completed within 60 days of receipt of the complaint - d.
+Advises the complainant to call or send additional information/ documentation relevant to the complaint - e.
 Informs the complainant that a written report of findings and conclusions, listing any corrective action taken, will be provided at the investigation's conclusion - 2.
-The Educational Equity Compliance Office will conduct or facilitate an investigation and work to resolve the matter. - 3.
-Within 60 days of receipt of the complaint/appeal, the Educational Equity Compliance Office will provide the complainant and respondent a final written report of findings and conclusions, including a rationale for the disposition, that also contains: - a.
+The Office of Student Civil Rights will conduct or facilitate an investigation and work to resolve the matter. - 3.
+Within 60 days of receipt of the complaint/appeal, the Office of Student Civil Rights will provide the complainant and respondent a final written report of findings and conclusions, including a rationale for the disposition, that also contains: - a.
 The assurance that the District will not tolerate retaliation against a complainant for the filing of a complaint or participating in the complaint investigation - b.
-A statement advising the complainant of the final option to appeal the decision to the California Department of Education as indicated below - E. Final Appeal Options Regarding Discrimination Complaints: Appeals of the Educational Equity Compliance Office's decisions and/or findings regarding allegations of discrimination, harassment, intimidation, and/or bullying may be appealed to the California Department of Education, The Education Equity UCP Office, 1430 N Street Sacramento, California 95814.
-The written appeal must be sent within 15 days of receipt of the District's letter of findings and should specify the reasons for appealing the decision and include a copy of the original complaint and the District's decision. - F. Civil Law Remedies: Pursuant to the California Education Code, Section 262.3, persons who have filed a complaint should also be advised that civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may be available under California or federal discrimination, harassment, intimidation and/or bullying laws.
+A statement advising the complainant of the final option to appeal the decision to the California Department of Education as indicated below - E. Final Appeal Options Regarding Discrimination Complaints: Appeals of the Office of Student Civil Rights' decisions and/or findings regarding allegations of discrimination, harassment, intimidation, and/or bullying may be appealed to the California Department of Education, The Education Equity UCP Office, 1430 N Street Sacramento,

+California 95814.
+The written appeal must be sent within 15 days of receipt of the District's letter of findings and should specify the reasons for appealing the decision and include a copy of the original complaint and the District's decision.

+F. Civil Law Remedies: Pursuant to the California Education Code, Section 262.3, persons who have filed a complaint should also be advised that civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders may be available under California or federal discrimination, harassment, intimidation and/or bullying laws.